jamesocoder/myProjects/docker/vite_ts/README.md

 This project demonstrates how to set up both a frontend and backend project that utilizes Docker Compose Watch and Vite HMR.
 These two dev tools enable:
 - Faster development by being able to see the effect of code changes without having to wait for comprehensive rebuilds
-- A streamlined build chain managed by Vite
+- A streamlined, more efficient build chain managed by Vite and Docker caches
 - A standardized dev environment provided by Docker's images
 - Future potential for scalability through Kubernetes
 - Potential for self-healing and self-coordinated systems through Docker compose